June 30, 2026

 Common business expense account categories

-Every business tracks expenses differently, but most use similar categories to keep financial reporting consistent and easy to interpret.
-Grouping expenses this way helps you see where money is going and spot opportunities for cost control or optimization.
+You can organize expense accounts however works best for your business, but most use similar categories to keep reporting consistent and easy to interpret.
+Grouping them this way helps you see where money is going and spot where you can cut costs.

 CategoryDescriptionCommon examples

-Employee-related expensesCompensation and benefits for your workforceSalaries and wages, payroll taxes, employee benefits, training and development
+Employee-related expensesCompensation and benefits for your workforceSalaries and wages, payroll taxes, employee benefits, and training and development

 A consistent expense account structure makes it easier to record, categorize, and analyze your spending.
 A clear setup helps you keep reports organized and draw insights from the data over time.